laravel/vite-plugin/docs/vite.md

 <a name="react"></a>
 ### React

-When using Vite with React, you will need to ensure that you any files that contain JSX have the `.jsx` or `.tsx` extension, remembering to update you entry point, if required, as [shown above](#entry-points).
+When using Vite with React, you will need to ensure that any files containing JSX have the `.jsx` or `.tsx` extension, remembering to update your entry point, if required, as [shown above](#entry-points).
 You will also need to include the additional `@viteReactRefresh` directive alongside your existing `@vite` directive.

 ```blade
 @viteReactRefresh